upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 ## More Victory Examples

-In addition to the stacked bar graph component you just saw, there are examples of another 20+ visualizations you could implement in Victory.
-Check them out in Victory's [Visualization Gallery](https://formidable.com/open-source/victory/gallery/).
+In addition to the stacked bar graph component you just saw, there are examples of another 20+ visualizations you could implement in Victory's [Visualization Gallery](https://formidable.com/open-source/victory/gallery/).

+> These examples are constructed from the 14 Victory components (as per the Victory Documentation section "Charts"), several containers, and various effects.
+Each item is documented in case you'd like to use that type of graph.

 ![Victory Gallery](./img/victory-gallery.png)